Fighter077/chessButBetterV2/README.md

 Frontend should be reachable under 'http://localhost:4200'.

+Make sure to have a stockfish executable at /stockfish/stockfish.exe

-Run 'cd backend' & 'mvn clean install' & 'mvn spring-boot:run -Dspring-boot.run.profiles=dev' for development backend server.
+Run 'cd backend' & 'mvn clean install -DskipTests' & 'mvn spring-boot:run -Dspring-boot.run.profiles=dev' for development backend server.

 Flyway will automatically create all necessary tables and data.